Southwestern College Police

 It is the policy of the Southwestern Community College District Governing Board to protect the college community and to protect the property of the District.
 This responsibility is entrusted to the College Police Department, which ensures that reasonable protection is provided by using methods that fit within and contribute to the educational philosophy of the institution.

 The College Police Department is staffed with personnel to provide law enforcement and public safety services from the hours of 5am though 12:00am, Monday through Saturday except for holidays and designated academic breaks.
 Dispatchers are available to answer your calls.
-In response to a call, College Police will take the required action, either dispatching an officer or asking the victim to report to the College Police office at 105D to file an incident report.
+In response to a call, College Police will take the required action, either dispatching an officer or asking the victim to report to the College Police Building (Building 22) to file an incident report.

 When to Contact College Police